Airplane Mode (video game)

-Airplane Mode is a 2020 simulation video game developed by Hosni Auji and Bacronym and published by AMC Games.
+Airplane Mode is a 2020 simulation video game developed by American developers Hosni Auji and Bacronym and published by AMC Games.
 It was released on October 15, 2020, for Windows and macOS.
 In the game, players control a plane passenger as they go on a flight that lasts multiple hours in real time.
 The player can watch movies and perform other tasks such as eating in-flight meals and drawing as they wait out the duration of the flight.
 The game received mixed reviews from critics.

 Gameplay

 Airplane Mode is a simulation video game.
 Players control a plane passenger as they go on a flight that lasts multiple hours in real time.
 They can choose to go on either a two and a half hour flight, or a five-hour flight to Iceland.
 While on their chosen flight, players can perform several activities.
-They can play blackjack and solitaire through in-flight entertainment screens, or watch movies, which include a Merrie Melodies short video.
+They can play blackjack and solitaire through in-flight entertainment screens, or watch public domain films, which include the Merrie Melodies cartoon The Wabbit Who Came to Supper.
 Crossword puzzles are available through an airline magazine.
 The player can also access their own personal cell phone, which can be used to listen to podcasts and music.
 Some random events occur across the flight, including travel delays and turbulence.